eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

-	Initialize a Luckysheet, which can contain multiple worksheets, refer to [Configuration List](/zh/guide/config.html)
+	Initialize a sheet, which can contain multiple worksheets, refer to [Configuration List](/zh/guide/config.html)

 ------------